-• lectures, and lecture elements, will be used in the first and second part where required to provide you with a broad orientation to periods, debates and themes;

-$\cdot$ tutor-led seminars will be used through the programme to facilitate in-depth discussion of key developments, themes and debates;

-• student-led seminars will feature progressively in the programme, and particularly in your third part special subject, as students develop greater knowledge and authority and the mutual confidence that allows you to learn from one another;

-• group activities will allow you to develop and share knowledge and understanding with your peers outside a seminar room setting;

-study visits take place on many modules throughout the programme, in order to deepen your understanding of the past and its representation through engagements with landscapes, buildings, exhibits and other material forms of evidence;

-• office hours and individual tutorials offer you the opportunity to develop your historical knowledge and understanding through one-to-one discussions with module tutors;

-• independent study is embedded in all stages of the programme, culminating in the third-part dissertation, encouraging you to develop your own specialized expertise in particular events, debates and themes.
+- lectures, and lecture elements, will be used in the first and second part where required to provide you with a broad orientation to periods, debates and themes; - tutor-led seminars will be used through the programme to facilitate in-depth discussion of key developments, themes and debates; - student-led seminars will feature progressively in the programme, and particularly in your third part special subject, as students develop greater knowledge and authority and the mutual confidence that allows you to learn from one another; - group activities will allow you to develop and share knowledge and understanding with your peers outside a seminar room setting; - study visits take place on many modules throughout the programme, in order to deepen your understanding of the past and its representation through engagements with landscapes, buildings, exhibits and other material forms of evidence; - Advice and feedback hours and individual tutorials offer you the opportunity to develop your historical knowledge and understanding through one-to-one discussions with module tutors; - 'Reading Histories' assists you in developing your own research project and building your confidence in the key conceptual frameworks that will shape your final year History dissertation or if you choose to write a dissertation in Politics then you will be trained in methodology and interpretation through the compulsory year 2 module PAIR2004. - independent study is embedded in all stages of the programme, culminating in the third-part dissertation, encouraging you to develop your own specialized expertise in particular events, debates and themes.